sergiomarchio/prometeo-chatbot-challenge/README.md

 [![en](https://img.shields.io/badge/lang-en-green.svg)](README.md)
 [![es](https://img.shields.io/badge/lang-es-silver.svg)](README.es.md)

-This project implements a chatbot that allows the user to make use of the Prometeo Open Banking API functionality, from an easy to use and friendly interface.
+This project implements a chatbot that allows the user to make use of the Prometeo Open Banking API functionality, from an easy-to-use and friendly interface.

 by [Sergio Marchio](https://serg.ink)